iceman3k/stremio-docker-nvenc/README.md

 ### FFMPEG NVENC Support

 This project includes a fix for NVIDIA NVENC hardware acceleration support in Stremio.
 The fix involves a wrapper script that corrects an invalid argument passed to FFmpeg by Stremio's `hls-converter`.

-A huge credit goes to the `tsaridas/stremio-docker` project, which provided the majority of the code and inspiration for my project.

-This project was also assisted by Gemini CLI and Grok.

 **Docker Compose:**
 ```yaml